 Building to Last: Resilient Infrastructure in Our Supply Chains

-A discussion on the capital investments required to future-proof Ireland’s critical enabling infrastructure, the interconnectedness of our supply chains with our Foreign Direct Investment (FDI) model, raise awareness of the time-sensitive nature of Ireland’s on-time logistics networks, the essential role of our air freight and maritime network.
+A discussion on the capital investments required to future-proof Ireland’s critical enabling infrastructure, the interconnectedness of our supply chains with our Foreign Direct Investment (FDI) model, of the time-sensitive nature of Ireland’s on-time logistics networks alongside the essential role of our air freight and maritime connectivity.

 Weathering the Storms: Skills for Operational Resilience